gisma-courses/bsc-gi-2021/README.md

-The [course content](https://gisma-courses.github.io/geoinfo-basis-qgis/)is developed and hosted on Github.
+The [course content](https://gisma-courses.github.io/geoinfo-basis-qgis/) is developed and hosted on Github.

 The responsibility for the content rests with the instructors.
 Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of Marburg University.